remix-run/remix/docs/tutorials/jokes.md

 </Link>
 ```

 Notice that the `to` prop is set to "new" without any `/`.
 This is the benefit of nested routing.
-You don't have to letruct the entire URL.
+You don't have to construct the entire URL.
 It can be relative.
 This is the same thing for the `<Link to=".">Get a random joke</Link>` link which will effectively tell Remix to reload the data for the current route.

 Terrific, now our app looks like this: